-You will need a "virtual MIDI cable" to connect Sundog to Reason (I use Reason 7 in this guide).
+You will need a "virtual MIDI cable" to connect Sundog to Reason (I use Reason 7 in this guide, but the instructions work for newer versions as well).

 macOS: Please follow the guide here: http://feelyoursound.com/setup-midi-os-x/